next-page-tester/next-page-tester/README.md

 initTestHelpers();
 ```

+### Handling special imports

+If your pages/components import **file types not natively handled by Node.js** (like style sheets, images, `.svg`, ...), you should configure your testing environment to properly process them.
+Eg, in case of Jest you might want configuring some [`moduleNameMapper`](https://jestjs.io/docs/en/configuration#modulenamemapper-objectstring-string--arraystring).

 ### Optional: patch Jest

 Until **Jest v27** is published, you might need to patch `jest` in order to load modules with [proper server/client environments](#73). _Don't do this until you actually encounter issues_.